-Dysfunctional families lack good communication skills that intimate relationships require.
-Not only are they important to any relationship, they also reflect self-esteem.
+Dysfunctional families lack the good communication skills that intimate relationships require.
+Not only are they important to any relationship, but they also reflect self-esteem.
 They involve speaking clearly, honestly, concisely, and assertively, and the ability to listen, as well.
 They require that you know and are able to clearly communicate your needs, wants, and feelings, including the ability to set boundaries.
 The more intimate the relationship, the more important and more difficult practicing these skills becomes.

 Codependents generally have problems with assertiveness.
 At the same time, they deny their feelings and needs, due to the fact that they were shamed or ignored in their childhood.
 They also consciously suppress what they think and feel so as not to anger or alienate their partner and risk criticism or emotional abandonment.
-Instead, they rely on mind reading, asking questions, caretaking, blaming, lying, criticizing, avoiding problems or ignoring or controlling their partner.
+Instead, they rely on mind-reading, asking questions, caretaking, blaming, lying, criticizing, avoiding problems, or ignoring or controlling their partner.

 They learn these strategies from the dysfunctional communication witnessed in their families growing up.
 But these behaviors are problematic in themselves and can lead to escalating conflict, characterized by attacks, blame, and withdrawal.
 Walls get erected that block openness, closeness, and happiness.
 Sometimes, a partner seeks closeness with a third person, threatening the stability of the relationship.

 Dysfunctional families have dysfunctional boundaries, which get handed down through parents’ behavior and example.
 They may be controlling, invasive, disrespectful, use their children for their own needs, or project their feelings onto them.
 This undermines children’s self-esteem.
 As adults, they too, have dysfunctional boundaries.
 They have trouble accepting other people’s differences or allowing others’ space, particularly in intimate relationships.